cir63ez/modell/coding_chart.md

 Functions must me documented following the phpdoc style (without describing the type of the variables)

 - First, describe what does the function
-- Seconds, describe the inputs
+- Then, describe the inputs
-- Finaly, describe the output
+- Finally, describe the output

 ```c
 /**